ceedee666/opensap_python_intro/exercises/week_5/assignment/exercise.md

 ### Hint 3

 Get both the clear text and the keyword by the `input()` function.
-Before you pass these strings to `encrypt_text()` turn all letters into their lower equivalents using `.lower()`.
+The `encrypt_text()` function should turn the text and the keyword into lower case equivalents using `.lower()`.
 Finally, print the return value from `encrypt_text()`.

 <br/>

 ### Hint 4

-If you want to test your programm, the keywords `a` or `Aaa` should result in the clear text.
+If you want to test your program, the keywords `a` or `Aaa` should result in the clear text `aaa`.

 <br/>